IbrahimAlsaudi/Space-art-app/README.md

 # Space Art App

-The Paintings Gallery App is a beautiful and intuitive Android application built with Kotlin using Jetpack Compose.
+The Space Art App is a beautiful and intuitive Android application built with Kotlin using Jetpack Compose.
 It serves as a digital gallery for showcasing paintings along with their titles and dates, providing users with a delightful experience of exploring various artworks.

 ## Features